 Your, or your landlord’s, right to end a tenancy agreement and your right to stay and be protected from eviction will depend on the type of tenancy you have.

-If you think your tenancy agreement may contain unfair terms you can contact your nearest Citizens Advice.
+If you think your tenancy agreement may contain unfair terms you can talk to an adviser.